seanbaxter/circle/new-circle/README.md

 1. [0 shouldn't be a null pointer constant.](http://eel.is/c++draft/expr#conv.ptr-1)
 1. [`this` shouldn't be a pointer.](http://eel.is/c++draft/expr.prim.this#1)

 We should fix all these "wrong defaults."
 A system that cannot fix its mistakes is a broken system.
-The feature pragma mechanism allows us to patch the language for new code, and keep the existing syntax and semantics of the existing language for code already written.
+The feature directive mechanism allows us to patch the language for new code, and keep the existing syntax and semantics of the existing language for code already written.

-Circle already has feature pragmas that target each of these defects.
+Circle already has feature directives that target each of these defects.
 By keeping the scope of our features narrow, we make them easy to document and to think about.
 What they do is evident from their names:

 1. [`[default_value_initialization]`](#default_value_initialization) - [Uninitialized automatic variables.](http://eel.is/c++draft/dcl.init#general-7.3)
 1. [`[no_integral_promotions]`](#no_integral_promotions) - [Integral promotions.](http://eel.is/c++draft/conv.prom)